Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Background

-Magnetic state-based data storage has several advantages over charge-based storage, i.e., non-destructive read operation, no leakage during magnetic polarization, unlimited read/write endurance, no wear-out due to no movement of electrons/atoms during the switching process of magnetic polarization, etc. \cite{toggle_mram2}.
-Besides, Savtchenko switching-based MRAM arrays possess several important performance characteristics, such as lower write error rate and fast read/write cycle ($35 ns$).
-Less sensitivity to external fields makes them less sensitive to manufacturing process variations \cite{toggle_engel}.
 However, from Fig. \ref{fig:TMR}, we observe that the change in resistance due to the change in the induced magnetic field is steep in a certain region (the green region on Fig. \ref{fig:TMR}).
 In this region, a slight change in the induced magnetic field may cause a drastic change in resistance states and alter the decision of the read circuitry.
-Therefore, manufacturers define timing parameters for all commercial memory chips for reliable write/read operation of the memories against a wide range of operating conditions.
-For toggle MRAM, three different control parameters can govern the write operation of the MRAM chip: write enable ($\overline{W}$), chip enable ($\overline{E}$), and upper/lower byte enable ($\overline{UB}$/$\overline{LB}$) signals \cite{everspin}.
+Therefore, manufacturers define timing parameters for all commercial memory chips for reliable write/read operation against a wide range of operating conditions.
+For toggle MRAM, the write operation is governed by three different control signals: write enable ($\overline{W}$), chip enable ($\overline{E}$), and upper/lower byte enable ($\overline{UB}$/$\overline{LB}$) signals \cite{everspin}.
 A simplified version of the write enable ($\overline{W}$) controlled write operation of the MRAM chip is shown in Fig. \ref{fig:Everspin}.

 Here,

 $t_{WC}$ = \textit{write cycle time}, i.e., the time period to complete full write operation in a particular address.

 $t_{W}$ = \textit{write~pulse~width}, i.e., the time period for which the $\overline{W}$ pin is kept activated.